bhattumang7/bhattumang7/pages/about.md

 # **About Umang**

 Hi!
 I am **{{ site.author.name }}**,<br>
 Welcome to my blog.
-I work as a Senior Software Engineer at Allscripts.
+I work as a Software Craftsperson at [Incubyte](https://www.incubyte.co/).
 Using this blog, I intend to share my journey.
 Check out my resume [here](../assets/Umang_resume.pdf).

 Here are the software engineering related activities that I am involved with: